Bilateral Contract in Real Estate: Definition & Examples

 Key characteristics of bilateral real estate contracts

-4. Enforceability: Since these contracts are legally binding, breaching them can result in legal consequences.
-For instance, if a buyer backs out without valid grounds, they might lose their deposit or face legal action.
+- Enforceability: Since these contracts are legally binding, breaching them can result in legal consequences.
+For instance, if a buyer backs out without valid grounds, they risk losing their earnest money deposit — the good-faith payment made when signing the contract.
+Understanding when earnest money is refundable and when it isn’t is one of the most commonly tested contract topics on the licensing exam.

 Common types of bilateral contracts in real estate